MarianoChaves/pygent/README.md

 * Persists the conversation history during the session.
 * Provides a small Python API for use in other projects.
 * Optional web interface via `pygent-ui`.
+* Register your own tools and customise the system prompt.

 ## Installation